Broadstairs conveyancing FAQs

 Conveyancing fees are made up of the solicitor's legal and disbursements.

 Conveyancing disbursements are the extra third-party costs paid out on your behalf, e.g. HMLR fees or landlord's notice fees.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our fees for buying or selling a house in Broadstairs are fixed, - for a standard transaction, what you pay is exactly what you see in your quote.